 “The Standard Practice Baseline activity or installation must meet the anticipated functional and economic needs of the customer, building, or process while maintaining a comparable level of service as perceived by the customer”

-Later during the process, additional comments were received on the revised statement above indicating that customer perception cannot override specifications for equipment capable of producing at X rate per hour with Y product characteristics.
+Later during the process, one stakeholder (Strategic Energy Technologies) commented on the revised statement above indicating that customer perception cannot override specifications for equipment capable of producing at X rate per hour with Y product characteristics.
 An example is computing and networking equipment that has basic specifications.
 How can customer perception that X terra flop operation of standard baseline equipment is comparable to Y terra flops operation of the installed equipment constitute equivalent functional needs?
 Also, the words “anticipated” and “maintaining” do not go together in a single sentence.
 When standard practice baseline represents a future state of operation, the original text worked better: “providing a level of service comparable to the selected energy-efficient option.”
 In response to these comments, the “comparable level of service” statement was revised to the following:

 “The Standard Practice Baseline activity or installation must meet the anticipated functional, technical, and economic needs of the customer, building, or process and provide a comparable level of service as the EE measure” with the addition of an endnote to address the cases when standard practice baseline represents a future state of operation: